-Yes, I have visited Bran Castle in Transylvania and I will talk about it in this post but I also want to discuss the legend of Dracula, Romanians and why they dislike the Count.
+Yes, I have visited Bran Castle in Transylvania, and I will talk about it in this post.
+I also want to discuss the legend of Dracula, Romanians, and why they dislike the Count.
 This way it will be more of an intellectual discussion, rather than “Hey, I’ve been to Dracula’s castle in Transylvania!”

 Bram Stoker’s Novel

 As most of us know, the novel Dracula was written by Irish novelist, Bram Stoker, and published in 1897.
 Stoker had never been to Romania, but drew his inspiration on the town of Whitby in England, Transylvanian folklore, and history.

 I have traveled to Whitby, England for the Gothic Festival, which is held once a year and it was a quite a place!
 I certainly saw how Bram Stoker drew inspiration for his novel from this seaport town.
 While on holiday, the name Dracula was discovered by Stoker in a book inside the Whitby Library.
 He chose the name because he thought it meant “devil” in Romanian, when the actual word for devil is “diavol”.

 There are many scholars and ordinary people who have suggested that Dracula was or was inspired by historical figures like Vlad the Impaler, or the countess Elizbeth Bathory.
 There has always been much disagreement of these theories, as Stoker’s notes had never mentioned either figure.

 Without going too much into Romania’s history of the 20th century, the Romanian Communist Party was found in 1921 and dissolved in 1989.
 During this time of communism within Romania and Eastern Europe, there was full control against Western ideals.
 This meant any form of media, news, books, etc that was not part of the communist party was forbidden.
 I have travelled through all of Eastern Europe that was once part of the Soviet Block as well as former Yugoslavia, and they all tell the same stories.